-The Transport Director presented the report, which set out the Outline Business Cases for the Barton, Horningsea, Melbourn, and Sawston Greenways, as well as a proposed programme of delivery, with the construction of early works to commence in 2023.
-Following a public engagement, various changes were proposed for the schemes, as set out in Sections 2.4 to 2.11 of the report.
+The Programme Manager presented the report, which set out the Outline Business Cases for the Barton, Horningsea, Melbourn, and Sawston Greenways, as well as a proposed programme of delivery, with the construction of early works to commence in 2023.
+Following a public engagement, various changes were proposed for the schemes, as set out in Sections 4.4 to 4.11 of the report, while an additional proposal supported by the Joint Assembly to prioritise the Meldreth Link section of the Melbourn Greenway was set out in Section 3.12 of the report.